coderitual/react-ui-interactions/README.md

 ## Dependencies

-It's important to note that some low level tasks still needs a libraries, to allow focusing on more important aspects.They were picked very carefully though, followig requirements and the spirit of this project.
+It's important to note that some low level tasks still needs a libraries to allow focusing on more important aspects.They were picked very carefully though, followig requirements and the spirit of this project.

 - `Reach Router` Because it's straighforward, composable and does directly what it should.
 Nothing more.
 - `Styled Components` Simply CSS in JS with great documentation.
 Why not `emotion`?
 I don't know.
 If there is a reason I should know about, let me know!